Additional Programs

 For more information regarding Electroconvulsive Therapy (ECT) please contact Dr. Oriaifo and his staff at 812.886.6800.

-Samaritan Center offers Transcranial Magnetic Stimulation (TMS) therapy.
+Samaritan Center offers inpatient and outpatient Transcranial Magnetic Stimulation (TMS).
 TMS is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of depression.
 TMS is typically used when other depression treatments haven’t been effective.
 This treatment involves repetitive magnetic pulses and is sometimes called repetitive TMS.

 During treatment a marker is placed near your forehead and the electromagnet painlessly delivers a magnetic pulse that stimulates nerves in the area of the brain that controls moods and depression.
 It stimulates the area of the brain with decreased activity which seems to ease depression symptoms and improve patient’s moods.